Frequently Asked Questions

 A. Optimize automation capabilities

-As analysts report suffering from manually performing time-consuming tasks, the Cymulate Exposure Management and Security Validation platform enables them to automate scheduled, out-of-the-box assessments and promote continuous improvement.
+As analysts report suffering from manually performing time-consuming tasks, the Cymulate Exposure Management Platform enables them to automate scheduled, out-of-the-box assessments and promote continuous improvement.
 With these automated assessments, analysts can exercise and fine-tune threat detection and incident response playbooks.
 Additionally, they can validate SIEM tool detection and quickly discover gaps to accelerate mitigation.

 B. Save time with automated reporting